code42/code42cli/docs/userguides/cases.md

 code42 cases file-events bulk generate-template [add|remove]
 ```

-Each of the CSV templates can then be filled out and used with their respective bulk command.
+You can then fill out and use each of the CSV templates with their respective bulk commands.
 ```bash
 code42 cases file-events bulk [add|remove] bulk-command.csv
 ```